captainbrosset/patrickbrosset.com/content/slides/CSSDay-2026/notes.md

 Personal anecdotes
 Humor
 (semi-)live demos
-Narraitve about the evolution of the web, of the platform.
+Narrative about the evolution of the web, of the platform.

 * Overarching: